Students' Islamic Movement of India

-The Students' Islamic Movement of India (abbreviated SIMI) is an Indian Islamic terrorist organisation that was formed in Aligarh, Uttar Pradesh in April 1977.
+The Students' Islamic Movement of India (abbreviated SIMI) is a banned extremist Indian Islamic student organisation that was formed in Aligarh, Uttar Pradesh in April 1977.

 The Indian government describes it as a terrorist organisation, and banned it in 2001, shortly after the 9/11 attacks.
 The ban was lifted in August 2008 by a special tribunal, but was reinstated by K.G.
 Balakrishnan, then Chief Justice, on 6 August 2008 on national security grounds.
 In February 2019, the Government of India extended ban on SIMI for a period of five more years starting 1 February 2019 under Unlawful Activities (Prevention) Act.

 Background

 On 25 April 1977, SIMI was founded in Aligarh, in the state of Uttar Pradesh, with Mohammad Ahmadullah Siddiqi as its founding president.
 Siddiqi, who currently serves as a professor of English and journalism at Western Illinois University in Macomb, IL, has since distanced himself from the organization, and in 2001 told SIMI activists that "the course SIMI was taking was absolutely inappropriate and wrong."

 In 1981, SIMI activists protested against PLO leader Yasser Arafat's visit to India, and greeted him with black flags in New Delhi.
 Young SIMI activists viewed Arafat as a Western puppet, while the senior Jamaat-e-Islami Hind (JIH) leaders saw Arafat as a champion of the Palestinian cause.
 The JIH also became uncomfortable with SIMI's support of the 1979 Iranian Revolution and its communal orientation.
 After distancing itself from SIMI, JIH reverted to relying on the older student organization, SIO.